IshCodeBellz/NVRSTL/docs/archive/NEW_IN_SIZE_SELECTION_FIX.md

-# 🎯 New In Page - Size Selection Fix
+# 🎯 Drops Page - Size Selection Fix

 ## Problem Identified

-The "New In" page was allowing users to add items to cart by clicking the "+" button without requiring size selection for products that have size variants (clothing, shoes, etc.).
+The "Drops" page was allowing users to add items to cart by clicking the "+" button without requiring size selection for products that have size variants (clothing, shoes, etc.).

 ## Root Cause Analysis

 ### Issue: Missing Size Selection Logic

 - **Category Pages**: Had proper size selection with popover UI for products with sizes
-- **New In Page**: Directly called `addItem()` without checking if product requires size selection
+- **Drops Page**: Directly called `addItem()` without checking if product requires size selection
 - **API Data**: Already provided `sizes` array in product response, but frontend wasn't using it

 ### Evidence Found